markusrenoldner/science-notes/Finite Volume Method (FVM).md

 is a numerical scheme, that conserves certain properties of the unknown.
 It does this by deriving a formula for the "exact cell average" of the unknown.
 This formula is then approximated using [[Numerical integration]].
+Volume integrals in a partial differential equation that contain a divergence term are converted to surface integrals, using the divergence theorem.
+These terms are then evaluated as fluxes at the surfaces of each finite volume.

 We will now consider the method for a 1D [[Conservation law, transport equation]]:
 $$\partial_t u + \partial_x f(u)=0$$